Dyphis/dyphis.github.io/_pages/cv.md

 Education
 ======
-* B.E. in Communication Engineering, Shandong University of Science and Technology, 2019
+* B.E. in Communication Engineering, Shandong University of Science and Technology, 2019 (88/100 ~ GPA: 6.1/7)
 * B.E.
-(Hons) in Communication Engineering, University of Tasmania, 2019
+(Hons) in Communication Engineering, University of Tasmania, 2019 (GPA: 5/7)
-* MSc in Machine Learning, University of Adelaide, 2021
+* MSc in Machine Learning, University of Adelaide, 2021 (GPA: 5.9/7)

 Research experience